We may earn affiliate commissions for the recommended products. Learn more.

 Customer support

-Meanwhile, Zoho Vault’s team is available via email, ticket, and phone.
+Meanwhile, Zoho Vault’s team is available via email, form, and phone.
+It's nice to see the phone support option as it usually isn't available with online services.
 However, phone support is limited to weekdays and the call centers are only in the US, UK, India, and Australia.
-Great for time zones but not so much for your phone bills.

-For independent problem-solving, its knowledge base is it.
+For independent problem-solving, its knowledge base is pretty good.
 However, this is a general Zoho knowledge base shared amongst multiple products.
-So, you’ll need to do some intense digging and checking to ensure that the articles are meant for Zoho Vault.
+So, you’ll need to do some digging and checking to ensure that the articles are meant for Zoho Vault.

 In contrast, Zoho Vault is better suited for businesses.
 While it shines in certain aspects like flexible MFA and advanced password sharing, its pros aren’t enough to compensate for its cons for most casual users.